-• Seventh-round pick (244th overall) by the San Francisco 49ers in the 2015 NFL Draft who has started in 49-of-52 games through his first five seasons and has also started in all three postseason appearances.

-• Started in his Raiders debut and did not allow a quarterback hit.
-Was part of an offensive line that became just the third Raiders team since the 1970 AFL-NFL Merger to hold their opponent to zero sacks in the season opener.
-In Week 5, helped hold the Bears' defense without a sack for just the second time since 2017

-• Moved to right tackle in his lone year with New England in 2018 and started in all 16 contests, including all three postseason games.

-• Started in his last 49 appearances with both the Raiders, Patriots and 49ers.

-• Started in all 16 games for the second time in his career in 2018.
+- Seventh-round pick (244th overall) by the San Francisco 49ers in the 2015 NFL Draft who has started in 50-of-53 games through his first five seasons and has also started in all three postseason appearances. - Started in his Raiders debut and did not allow a quarterback hit.
+Has helped the Raiders post four clean sheets on the year through seven games of play, the only team with four such games (Weeks 1, 5, 7-8). - Moved to right tackle in his lone year with New England in 2018 and started in all 16 contests, including all three postseason games. - Started in his last 50 appearances with the Raiders, Patriots and 49ers. - Started in all 16 games for the second time in his career in 2018.